nvim-lua/completion-nvim/README.md

 - Asynchronous completion using the `libuv` api.
 - Automatically open hover windows when popupmenu is available.
 - Automatically open signature help if it's available.
-- Snippets integration with UltiSnips and Neosnippet.
+- Snippets integration with UltiSnips and Neosnippet and Vsnip.
 - Apply *additionalTextEdits* in LSP spec if it's available.
 - Chain completion support inspired by ![vim-mucomplete](https://github.com/lifepillar/vim-mucomplete)